SAP-samples/teched2023-AD161/exercises/Ex1/README.md

-# Exercise 1 - Create a project
+# Exercise 1 - Create a Project

 In this exercise, we will create incident_management project in the new low-code perspective in the SAP Business Application Studio.